 Mobile wallets are the most popular form of crypto wallet in the space.
 These portable crypto wallets are great for storing small amounts of crypto.
 If you trade often, this style of wallet keeps your crypto at your fingertips.
 Mobile wallets utilize your cellular network to access the internet.
 Because of these multiple layers, mobile wallets are considered low-medium security.

 Hard wallets allow you to store your cryptocurrency in cold storage.
 Cold storage is when your crypto is offline.
 Hard wallets are the most expensive type of crypto wallet available.
 On average, a solid hardware wallet sells for $100 USD.
 This type of wallet is ideal for large crypto investors because its the most secure.
+If you wish to learn more please visit this Best Hardware Wallets article.

 Paper wallets allow you to utilize cold storage without paying for a hardware wallet.
 These printouts include your private key, public key, and a 3d barcode.
 The barcode lets you send and receive crypto directly from the wallet.
 The downside of paper wallets is the fact that if you lose your crypto when you lose your paper wallet.
 Your crypto can be stolen, burnt up in a house fire, swallowed by a tsunami, accidentally thrown out….you get the point.